-3.1 The specification for the system should be such that it can be implemented even where performance does not need to be determined for a certain characteristic, because at least one Member State has no legal requirement at all for such a characteristic [see the "no performance determined" case under Article 2.1 of the CPD and when article 3.2 classes apply, clause 1.2.3 of the Interpretative Documents].
+3.1 The specification for the system should be such that it can be implemented even where performance does not need to be determined for a certain characteristic, because at least one Member State has no legal requirement at all for such characteristic [see Article 2.1 of the CPD and, where applicable, clause 1.2.3 of the Interpretative Documents].
 In those cases the verification of such a characteristic must not be imposed on the manufacturer if he does not wish to declare the performance of the product in that respect.

-Product family: Vetures (2/2)
+PINS FOR STRUCTURAL JOINTS (2/2)